DuyNguyen1879/docker-lab-tutorial/content/security.md

        -profile=custom \
        server-csr.json | cfssljson -bare server

 This will produce the ``server.pem`` certificate file containing the public key and the ``server-key.pem`` file, containing the private key.
-Move the server's keys pair as well as the ``ca.pem`` file to a given location on server, e.g.``/etc/docker/ssl`` where the docker engine is running
+Move the server's keys pair as well as the ``ca.pem`` file to a given location on the docker server, e.g.``/etc/docker/ssl`` where the docker engine is running

-    for host in swarm00 swarm01 swarm02 swarm03 swarm04; do
-      scp ca.pem ${host}:/etc/docker/ssl/ca.pem
+      scp ca.pem docker:/etc/docker/ssl/ca.pem
-      scp server.pem ${host}:/etc/docker/ssl/server-cert.pem
+      scp server.pem docker:/etc/docker/ssl/server-cert.pem
-      scp server-key.pem ${host}:/etc/docker/ssl/server-key.pem
+      scp server-key.pem docker:/etc/docker/ssl/server-key.pem
-    done

 We'll instruct the docker engine to use these files.
 To improve secutity, make sure the private key file will be safe, e.g. changing the file permissions.